 It seemed like everyone else started talking simultaneously.
 There was no point in my joining the cacophony of twenty-some voices shouting their congratulations and saying things like, “I knew it!” or “I never would’ve guessed!”
 I just sat there, smiling.

 I sat across the table from Heather.
 I noticed she was doing the same, just sitting there and smiling.

 She mouthed to me, “You knew?”

-I nodded and mouthed back, “Yeah, last night.”
+I nodded and whispered back, “Yeah, as of last night.”

 She nodded, then said, “Cool!” and she grinned.